 What is ScanUtilities?

-ScanUtilities is a piece of software, promoted as a tool capable of speeding up and improving system performance.
-However, due the dubious methods used to distribute this application, it is classified as a PUA (Potentially Unwanted Application).
-Usually, software within this classification is nonoperational (i.e. unable to perform the advertised functionalities).
-Additionally, it is not uncommon for PUAs to have various unmentioned and heinous abilities.
+ScanUtilities is software promoted as a tool capable of speeding up and improving system performance, however, due the dubious methods used to proliferate this application, it is classified as a Potentially Unwanted Application (PUA).
+Usually, software within this classification is nonoperational (i.e. unable to perform the advertised functionality).

 |Name||ScanUtilities potentially unwanted application|